Osteology and Paleoanthropology Department Research Protocol

 Respect the integrity of the human remains you are handling

-Human remains may not be removed from the Osteology Lab.
-All research must be conducted under the supervision of an Osteology staff member.
+Human remains may not be removed from the Osteology and Paleoanthropology collections.
+All research must be conducted under the supervision of a Peabody Museum staff member.

 Potentially damaging substances are not allowed in collection storage or research areas.
 This includes all food.
 It is recommended that pencils be used whenever possible.
 Markers and pens should be kept away from the human remains.